-- > The Company and its subsidiaries' operating businesses are organized and managed separately according to the nature of the products or services offered. - ➤ Healthcare staffing segment engages in the contract and temporary staffing and permanent placement of nurses and allied healthcare professional (e.g. physical therapists) in the USA. - > Holding company segment pertains to the operation of the parent company with earnings from income of its financial and operating investment assets. - > Other operations include hangarage, real estate holding and management and manpower services.
+- The Company and its subsidiaries' operating businesses are organized and managed separately according to the nature of the products or services offered. - Healthcare staffing segment engages in the contract and temporary staffing and permanent placement of nurses and allied healthcare professional (e.g. physical therapists) in the USA.
+This investment was sold on October 19, 2017. - Holding company segment pertains to the operation of the parent company with earnings from income of its financial and operating investment assets. - > Other operations include hangarage, real estate holding and management and manpower services.